cusicand/lidarhd_ign_downloader/README.md

 ## PDAL_WRENCH installation (optional but very useful)

-After version 2.0 of `lidar_downloader` we introduce the possibility to generate point density map to quantitatively estimate the number of points at a given resolution.
-This tasks is based on `pdal_wrench` and requires individual installation.
-A detailed description could be found [wrench GitHub](https://github.com/PDAL/wrench).
-Further investigation are ongoing to better integrate pdal_wrench within `lidar_downloader`.
+After version 2.0 of `lidar_downloader`, we introduced the possibility to generate a point density map to quantitatively estimate the number of points at a given resolution.
+This task is based on `pdal_wrench` and requires a separate installation.
+A detailed description can be found on the [wrench GitHub](https://github.com/PDAL/wrench).
+Further investigations are ongoing to better integrate `pdal_wrench` within `lidar_downloader`.

 > [!NOTE]
 > `Pdal_wrench density` tool has been tested in high mountain environments where vegetation is not an issue.
 Future test should be conducted in environments with denser vegetation.